 We use a variety of financial measures to evaluate our performance.
 In addition to generally accepted accounting principles (GAAP) prescribed measures, we use certain key performance and non-GAAP measures we believe provide useful information to investors regarding our financial condition and result of operations.
-Readers are cautioned that key performance measures, such as ROE and non-GAAP measures, including amounts excluding Corporate Support, pre-provision, pre-tax earnings, adjusted pre-provision and pre-tax earnings, adjusted net income, average loans and acceptances excluding certain items, cash earnings excluding the after-tax effect of amortization of intangibles, loan yield calculated as interest income on loans as a percentage of average total net loans, securities yield calculated as interest and dividend income on securities as a percentage of average securities, net of applicable allowance, and deposit costs calculated as interest expense on deposits and other than as a percentage of average deposits, do not have any standardized meanings prescribed by GAAP, and therefore are unlikely to be comparable to similar measures disclosed by other financial institutions.
+Readers are cautioned that key performance measures, such as ROE and non-GAAP measures, including amounts excluding Corporate Support, pre-provision, pre-tax earnings, average loans and acceptances excluding certain items, and cash earnings excluding the after-tax effect of amortization of intangibles, do not have any standardized meanings prescribed by GAAP, and therefore are unlikely to be comparable to similar measures disclosed by other financial institutions.

-Additional information about our ROE and non-GAAP measures can be found under the "Key performance and non-GAAP measures" sections of our 2020 Annual Report and Q2 2021 Report to Shareholders, as well as in our Q2 2021 Supplementary Financial Information.
+Additional information about our ROE and non-GAAP measures can be found under the "Key performance and non-GAAP measures" sections of our 2020 Annual Report and Q3 2021 Report to Shareholders, as well as in our Q3 2021 Supplementary Financial Information.

-Definitions can be found under the "Glossary" sections in our Q2 2021 Supplementary Financial Information and our 2020 Annual Report.
+Definitions can be found under the "Glossary" sections in our Q3 2021 Supplementary Financial Information and our 2020 Annual Report.